raganwald/braythwayt.com/_posts/2013-09-20-include-me-out.md

 ### what should we do?

-At the moment, we have this problem wherein the conference organizers are running business that reward them for serving steak and eggs.
+At the moment, we have this problem wherein the conference organizers are running businesses that reward them for serving steak and eggs.
 This is not their fault, if anything it's our fault: We're the ones buying tickets when we read that so-and-so will be keynoting "BreakfastRuby."

 So we madly try to "fix it in post" by imposing negative consequences if they fail to satisfy our larger need for variety and diversity.
 That seems like a terrible way to fix the problem, but history suggests that you get more progress from action than talk, and it's easier to iterate towards good solutions than it is to try to devise the best strategy before trying anything at all.